 A REALTOR® who has held membership in the state Association for a cumulative period of fifty (50) years is eligible for REALTOR® Emeritus status.

-Upon approval of an application for REALTOR® Emeritus by the Board of Directors of the Maryland Association of REALTORS®, no further payment of dues to the state Association is necessary by the local association/board of which the REALTOR® Emeritus is a member.
+Upon approval of an application for REALTOR® Emeritus by the Board of Directors of the Maryland REALTORS®, no further payment of dues to the state Association is necessary by the local association/board of which the REALTOR® Emeritus is a member.

 This dues waiver does not take effect until the dues year immediately following the Board of Directors' approval.
 A completed application is necessary to begin the approval process for state REALTOR® Emeritus status, which must be completed by the candidate's local association/board.
 Documentation substantiating the candidate's fifty (50) years of membership must be attached to the application.